Olena Stetskiv

 Olena Andriivna Stetskiv (Олена Андріївна Стецків, born 15 June 1994) is a Ukrainian luger.
-She participated at the 2014 and 2018 Winter Olympics.
+She participated at the 2014, 2018, 2022, and 2026 Winter Olympics.

 Career

 Stetskiv competed at the 2012 Winter Youth Olympics in Innsbruck, Austria, where she was 9th in the singles competition and 7th in the team relay (together with Dukach, Buryy, and Lehedza).
 Next season she debuted in World Cup competitions.

-As of February 2022, Stetskiv's best Luge World Cup finish was 12th during the 2018–19 in Altenberg, Germany.
+As of December 2025, Stetskiv's best Luge World Cup singles finish was 12th during the 2018–19 in Altenberg, Germany.

+Stetskiv competed in both singles and doubles together with Oleksandra Mokh for three seasons between 2023 and 2025.
+Since the beginning of the 2025–26 season, she competes in doubles only.
+As of December 2025, her best doubles finishes include the 6th rank in the sprint event in Sigulda in the season 2023–24 and the 7th rank in three races (Sigulda 2022–23, Sigulda 2023–24, and Sigulda 2024–25).

+On January 5, 2025, Stetskiv finished third in the mixed relay event in Sigulda.
+The team also included Mandziy, Tunytska, Hoy, Kachmar, and Mokh.
+This marked the first ever medal for Ukraine in the relay event.

 Stetskiv competed at the 2014 Winter Olympics for Ukraine.
 In the women's singles, she placed 26th.

 She represented Ukraine at the 2018 Winter Olympics in Pyeongchang, South Korea.
 She finished 28th in women's singles.

 In 2022, Olena Stetskiv was nominated for her third Winter Games in Beijing.
+On the Xiaohaituo Bobsleigh and Luge Track, he finished 22nd after three runs and did not qualify for the last run.

 Personal life

 Stetskiv graduated from Lviv State University of Physical Culture.
 Her hobbies are music and football.